WhiteWolf24122/translate-progam/README.md

 # Translation Program

-This program is simple to use:
+This program is simple to use

+To translate writen text to English:
 - Run the program
 - Hover your mouse over some text
 - Press `alt + n`

+To Write text to translate:
+- Run the program
+- Press `alt + t`
+- Chose a langauge
+- Type your text
+- Press translate

 The window will automaticly close after 5 seconds.